Mjölnir: Hammer pendants, rings, coins, typology, taxonomy, and Eitri database

+Replica of a silver pendant from the Viking period (c.
+11th century) found in Foss, Iceland, sometimes described as "wolf cross" (vargkors).
+It could be interpreted both as a Christian cross and as a Heathen Thor's hammer (Mjolnir or Mjöllnir).

 In Viking Age cremation graves in the Mälaren area, Åland and Russia, there are finds of what archaeologists have named Thor's hammer-rings.
 These are iron rings with multiple amulets attached; many but not all amulets are shaped like hammers.
 Found in cinerary urns, in graves for both sexes but more often in women's graves, the amulet rings may have played a role in cremation practices, but their exact function is unknown.
 The earliest examples are from the Vendel Period but they appear to have become more common in the late Viking Age, which might be connected to political and religious conflicts.

 Eyrarland Statue

 The Eyrarland Statue, a statue of a seated figure from about AD 1000 that was recovered at the Eyrarland farm in the area of Akureyri, Iceland.

 The Eyrarland Statue, a copper alloy figure found near Akureyri, Iceland dating from around the 11th century, may depict Thor seated and gripping his hammer.